M2Team/NanaBox/Documents/ConfigurationReference.md

 ### ProcessorCount

-The processor count of virtual machine.
+The processor count of virtual machine, in cores.

-Example value: "Supermicro"
+Example value: 2

 ### MemorySize